utah-cs4470-sp25/class/spec.md

      | ! <expr>
 ```

-Array and tuple operations.
-Both arrays and tuples are indexed by
+Structs can be indexed with dot notation (by a variable name that matches
-integers and are zero-based.
-Tuple indices must be integer literals,
+a field name from the corresponding struct definition).
+Array can be
-to support static typing.
-For arrays, the number of indexing
+indexed by integers.
+Array indexing is zero-based; the number of indexing
-expressions must equal the array's rank.
+expressions must equal the array's rank:

 ```
-expr : <expr> { <integer> }
+expr : <expr>.<variable>
      | <expr> [ <expr> , ... ]
 ```

-A conditional operator, which only evaluates the relevant branch.
+The conditional operator evaluates its test expression and then
-Both branches have to yield the same type.
+exactly one branch.
+Both branches must have the same type:

 ```
 expr : if <expr> then <expr> else <expr>
 ```

-Implicit loops. `sum` operates on integers and floats.
+Looping constructs. `sum` computes integers or floats.

 ```
 expr : array [ <variable> : <expr> , ... ] <expr>